detroitnatif/LLM-V1/README.md

 # Introducing Batch Normalization and Non Linearality Layers - V4
 [View code](https://github.com/detroitnatif/LLM-V1/blob/main/V3.ipynb)

 Still doing everything manually, I begin to use context here to better predict the coming letters.
-I impliment a 2 hidden layer linear transformation using batch sampling and normalization, as well as a non linearitly layer in the form of a tanh. emma <br>
+I impliment a 2 hidden layer linear transformation using batch sampling and normalization, as well as a non linearitly layer in the form of a tanh. <br>
+emma <br>
 ... ---> e <br>
 ..e ---> m <br>